 Which is the Best Keyboard for Typing?

 We really like Das Keyboard.
-This German manufactured model comes with Cherry MX Brown switches that are further reinforced with gold connectors.
+This German-manufactured model comes with Cherry MX Brown switches that are further reinforced by gold connectors.
 And the Das Keyboard can even serve as a hub for your other computer accessories and device charging since it offers two USB 3.0 ports.

-There’s no objective company that makes the best keyboards, but different manufacturers make the best keyboards in specific categories.
-Corsair and Razer make some of the top gaming keyboards, while Logitech is a good all around choice if you want the best typing experience.
+There’s no single company that objectively makes the best keyboards.
+Instead, different manufacturers make the best keyboards in different categories.
+Corsair and Razer make some of the top gaming keyboards, while Logitech is a good all-around choice if you want the best typing experience.